 The Punta de Papagayo is the southern most tip of Lanzarote, the area is one of spectacular beauty and includes five large golden sandy beaches.
 The Playas del Papagayo are part of a protected area called the Monumento Natural de Los Ajaches.

 Follow the Papagayo sign on the large roundabout on the outskirts of the resort when heading towards Femés.
 There is a toll booth situated on the 4km dirt track road, it costs €3 per person, for resident’s discount please take proof and ID with you.
+Take a card to pay, or use Apple or Google Pay.

 By Water Taxi: